Val Verde, California

 Val Verde (Spanish for "Green Valley") is an unincorporated community in the southeastern Topatopa Mountains foothills, and in northwestern Los Angeles County, California.
 The unincorporated community of Valencia (Newhall Ranch) is southeast, and the city of Santa Clarita is east of the community.
 Its population was 2,399 at the 2020 census, down from 2,468 at the 2010 census.
 For statistical purposes the Census Bureau has defined Val Verde as a census-designated place (CDP).

 Geography

 Val Verde is located in the San Martinez Chiquito Canyon in the southeastern foothills of the Topatopa Mountains at an elevation ranging from 1,250-1,400 ft.
-The canyon contains a creek with runs intermittently through the community.
-It is about 50 miles northwest of the county seat in downtown Los Angeles and west of the community of Valencia and city of Santa Clarita.
+The canyon contains a creek that runs intermittently through the community.
+It is about 50 miles northwest of the county seat in downtown Los Angeles and west of the community of Valencia and the city of Santa Clarita.

 According to the United States Census Bureau, the CDP boundary has a total area of 1641.81 acre, all of it land.